subash153/my-coreapp/README.md

 # my-coreapp
-this is my firsgt github repository created on 28-sept-2021
+this is my first github repository created on 28-sept-2021